DanielpFR/MDI/MDI_Playbook_Sample.md

 ## 3 - User and group membership reconnaissance (SAMR)
 In this detection, User and group membership reconnaissance are used by attackers to map the directory structure and target privileged accounts for later steps in their attack using SAMR protocol.

-From a command line with proper permissions, run:
+From a command line on a workstation with proper permissions, run:

 *net user /domain*
 *net group /domain*